julienXX/julienxx.github.com/_posts/2016-05-14-fancy-rust-development-with-emacs.md

 λ git clone git@github.com:rust-lang/rust.git
 {% endhighlight %}

-To use racer within emacs, do a `M-x package-install emacs-racer` and set it up like:
+To use racer within emacs, do a `M-x package-install racer` and set it up like:

 {% highlight emacs-lisp %}
 (setq racer-cmd "~/.cargo/bin/racer") ;; Rustup binaries PATH